ArcanaFramework/arcana/docs/source/data_model.rst

 A data frame is defined by adding "source" columns to access existing (typically acquired) data, and "sink" columns to define where derivatives will be stored within the data tree.
-The "row frequency" argument of the column (e.g. per 'session', 'subject', etc...) determines which data frame the column belongs to.
+The "row frequency" argument of the column (e.g. per 'session', 'subject', etc...) specifies which data frame the column belongs to.
 The format of a column's member items (see :ref:`Items`) must be consistent and is also specified when the column is created.

-The data items within a source column do not need to have consistent labels although it makes it easier where possible.
-Source columns match single items in each row based on several criteria (an error is raised if no, or multiple items are matched):
+The data items (e.g. files, scans) within a source column do not need to have consistent labels throughout the dataset although it makes it easier where possible.
+To handle the case of inconsistent labelling, source columns can match single items in each row of the frame based on several criteria:

 * **path** - label for the file-group or field
     * scan type for XNAT stores
     * relative file path from row sub-directory for file-system/BIDS stores
     * is treated as a regular-expression if the `is_regex` flag is set.
 * **quality threshold** - the minimum quality for the item to be included
-    * only applicable for XNAT_ stores, where the quality
+    * only applicable for XNAT_ stores, where the quality can be set by UI or API
 * **header values** - header values are sometimes needed to distinguish file
     * only available for selected item formats such as :class:`.medimage.Dicom`
 * **order** - the order that an item appears the data row
     * e.g. first T1-weighted scan that meets all other criteria in a session
     * only applicable for XNAT_ stores

+If no items, or multiple items are matched, then an error is raised.
+The *order* flag, can be used to select one of muliple valid options.

-The ``path`` argument provided to sink columns defines where derived data will be stored within the dataset
+The ``path`` argument provided to sink columns defines where derived data will be stored within the dataset:

 * the resource name for XNAT stores.
 * the relative path to the target location for file-system stores

 Each column is assigned a name when it is created, which is used when connecting pipeline inputs and outputs to the dataset and accessing the data directly.
-The column name is used as the default value for the paths of sink columns.
+The column name is used as the default value for the path of sink columns.

-Use the ``arcana source add`` and ``arcana sink add`` commands to add sources/sinks to a dataset using the CLI.
+Use the ':ref:`arcana dataset add-source`' and ':ref:`arcana dataset add-sink`' commands to add columns to a dataset using the CLI.

 .. code-block:: console